Freddie Freeman Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 21st in the league.

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Diamondbacks' 4.60 team ERA ranks 22nd among all MLB pitching staffs.

-- His most recent time out came on Wednesday against the Texas Rangers, when the right-hander tossed six innings, surrendering one earned run while giving up seven hits.
+- The right-hander's last time out came on Friday against the Cincinnati Reds, when he tossed seven scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.